Apple Letters Tracing for Preschoolers

 Affiliate Disclosure: “This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using those links.”

-With Fall and Johnny Appleseed Day coming soon, these FREE Apple Letters Tracing activities are fun and simple, which made them the perfect addition to your preschool writing center and will help your preschoolers practice letter recognition, concentration, and fine motor skills as well.
+With Fall and Johnny Appleseed Day coming soon, these FREE Apple Letters Tracing activities are fun and simple.
+They are the perfect addition to your preschool writing center and will help your preschoolers practice letter recognition, concentration, and fine motor skills as well.

 This printable includes 26 uppercase letters and 26 lowercase letters.
 You can get it at the end of this post.